Skip to main content

 3. Place

-• Global Distribution: Starlink operates in 100+ countries, with 200+ ground stations and 6,000+ satellites ensuring broad coverage.
+• Global Distribution: Starlink operates in 110+ countries, with 250+ ground stations ensuring broad coverage.

 • Direct-to-Consumer Model: Starlink sells directly via its website, bypassing telecom intermediaries.
-Enterprise sales involve direct negotiations with governments and corporations.
+Enterprise sales involve direct negotiations.

-• Launch Infrastructure: SpaceX’s facilities in Cape Canaveral, Vandenberg, and Boca Chica ensure reliable launch access.
+• Launch Infrastructure: Facilities in Cape Canaveral, Vandenberg, and Boca Chica ensure reliable launch access.

 Data Points